Is Halong Bay Worth Visiting? Things to Consider + the Best Cruise

 It’s 2 days/1 night, takes you away from the crowds into neighboring Bai Tu Long Bay, has excellent food, fun activities, beach time, a beautiful wooden boat, and a fantastic tour guide.

 Is Halong Bay Worth It?
-8 Reasons Why It Definitely Is
+7 Reasons You Should Visit

-In the following sections, I’m sharing a bunch of aspects to visiting Halong Bay that definitely made it worth the time, effort, and money to visit.
+In the following sections, I’m sharing several aspects of visiting Halong Bay that definitely made it worth the time, effort, and money.

 2 tall sheer grey and yellow rock islands sitting in the middle of Halong bay with multiple rock islands in the background.